 And the barrel of meal wasted not, neither did the cruse of oil fail, according to the word of the Lord which He spoke by Elijah.
 1 Kings 17: 16

 Ahab had become king of Israel, the land of the northern tribes.
 He “did evil in the sight of the Lord, more than all who were before him” (1 Kings 16: 30).
-Elijah the prophet, the Tishbite, of Gilead confronted Ahab telling him that there would be a drought: “there shall not be dew or rain these years, except at my word” (1 Kings 17:1).
+Elijah the prophet, the Tishbite, of Gilead, confronted Ahab telling him that there would be a drought: “there shall not be dew or rain these years, except at my word” (1 Kings 17:1).
 Yesterday I told you in my email that it takes one to get the message and so I am continuing this path.

 Then Elijah obeyed the Lord and went and stayed by the Brook Cherith.
 It was here that ravens brought Elijah bread and meat.
 But then, as there had been no rain in the land the brook dried up.
 Then the Lord sent Elijah up north to the region of Sidon.
-You will be amazed of the things God does to get His message across.
+You will be amazed at the things God does to get His message across.
 Please follow along with me and keep your hearts open.
-For now this website is my pulpit and I will use it to minister.
+For now, this website is my pulpit and I will use it to minister.

-So, Elijah traveled northward to the city of Zarephath.
+So, Elijah travelled northward to the city of Zarephath.
 The Lord had told him a widow there would provide for him.
 When Elijah arrived at the gate of the city he observed something quite troubling: a poor widow gathering sticks.
 Instead of inquiring why she gathered sticks or offering assistance, Elijah asked her to do something for him: “bring me a little water in a cup that I may drink.”
 As the window went to get the water, Elijah had another task for her: “please bring me a morsel of bread in your hand.”
-A poor woman, with a confirmation from God walked in obedience and without questioning she obeyed.
+A poor woman, with confirmation from God, walked in obedience and without questioning she obeyed.

-But Elijah persisted, saying “make me a small cake from it first, and bring it to me; and afterward make some for yourself and your son.”
+But Elijah persisted, saying “make me a small cake from it first, and bring it to me; and afterwards, make some for yourself and your son.”
 As the Word says, the widow went and did as Elijah commanded.
 She made the cake and served Elijah first.
 You see God must be first in your life and everything we do; Here Elijah represents God to the widow.
 The church is poor and representing the widow.

 Miraculously, because she obeyed the Lord’s prophet the widow and her household ate for many days.
 “The bin of flour was not used up, nor did the jar of oil run dry, according to the word of the Lord which He spoke by Elijah.”

 And so we now turn to look and the deeper spiritual realities living within the Lord’s Word.
-From the Heavenly Doctrine we learn that Elijah represents the Lord as to the Word.
-We know without doubt that it is the Lord’s Word that teaches us about the Lord and the life we should live.
+From the Heavenly Doctrine, we learn that Elijah represents the Lord as to the Word.
+We know without a doubt that it is the Lord’s Word that teaches us about the Lord and the life we should live.
 I hope you get this understanding of the word.
 It is not what we do but what the word says.
 Ministers must walk in accordance and obedience with the word of God.